 Description.
-In conformity with the distinction made in the Potts only smooth or polished plain pottery.
+In conformity with the distinction made in the Potts Tract report (Hally 1970:17), the type Lamar Plain, var.
+Murray, includes only smooth or polished plain pottery.
 Pottery with similar paste and vessel shape characteristics, but with a rough exterior surface is identified as Lamar Coarse Plain, var.
 Ranger.
 The latter is described separately below, but rim and vessel shape modes for both types are described here together.